sebx59/JavaVision/README.md

 # JavaVision

- A simple java motion detection software
+ A simple java motion detection software for personal use.